jonclayden/arrg/README.md

 Some options take an argument, like the `-n` or `--times` option above.
 In that case, we specify the name of the argument (`arg="count"`) and, optionally, a default value (`default=1L`).
 Since the default is of integer mode, any specified value of this argument will be coerced to integer.

 Patterns give mutually exclusive ways in which the command may be used, and will be displayed separately in the usage information.
 Here, we have one pattern that requires the `-h` (or `--help`) option, as the exclamation mark indicates.
+That option is declared explicitly above to show how this works, but it need not be: leaving out both the option and its pattern produces exactly the same result, because `arrg` supplies them itself unless the command defines a help option of its own.
 The second pattern accepts a subcommand and possible arguments (the ellipsis, `...`, indicates one or more values, and the question mark, `?`, that the argument is optional), and accepts the `-n` and `-t` options.
 The third takes an optional path and accepts the `-n`, `-t` and `--install` options.

 This is all made explicit to the user in the usage information, which can be shown using the `show()` method.
 This is also where the `header` and `footer` arguments above come in, as they're shown before and after the usage and option summary: